Digital & Print Colors

 Between RGB, CMYK, and Spot Colors

-Visual representation of color blending in rgb, cmyk and spot color
+visual representation of color blending in rgb, cmyk and spot color

 RGB